Wouldn’t it be wonderful if there was a single pure oil that could keep your skin moisturized, clean, glowing, and acne-free?

 Gently rub 2 drops of Castor oil with a few more drops of Coconut oil under your eyes every night before you go to sleep.

-Castor oil can prevent the presence of acne-causing bacteria in the long-term.
-Daily application of CO is a great addition to a natural acne treatment.
+Castor oil can prevent the presence of acne-causing bacteria in the long term.
+The daily application of CO is a great addition to natural acne treatment.

 To treat existing blemishes:

 Leave on until absorbed.

 (If you suffer from chronic acne, I recommend trying home blue light therapy treatments – proven to destroy up to 80% of your acne – naturally).

 Wash your face with warm water to open your pores, and rub a small amount of CO on your entire face.
 Leave on for the night.